 During adolescence, the donkey will shed the temporary ‘milk’ teeth, to allow for the permanent teeth to take their place.
 This shedding takes place at regular intervals, starting with the central incisors from around the age of 2-3 years.
 The mouth is not dentally complete until around five years of age.
 It is important that the milk teeth or ‘caps’ are shed at the correct time; if they are retained they are likely to cause infection, pain and trauma.
 If they shed too soon, the underlying permanent tooth may not have had sufficient time to develop fully.
 Even if the tooth looks normal, it will be at much greater risk of increased wear and cavities.

 All donkeys should have their teeth regularly checked by an appropriate professional.
 It is important that they are checked soon after birth to identify any serious problems.
 From then on it is recommended that all donkeys are checked twice annually, as their teeth shed, erupt and wear at a rapid rate while young.
 Your equine dental technician or vet will advise you of appropriate appointments specific to your donkey.

 For geriatric donkeys, it is probable that dental check-ups will be needed more frequently.
 It is the owner’s responsibility to employ an appropriate person to complete dental assessments and procedures, and with the current explosion of practitioners, this is no easy task.
-It is highly recommended that you consult either an equine dental technician or vet who has gained the BEVA/BAEDT qualifications.
+It is highly recommended that you consult either an equine dental technician or vet who has gained the BEVA/BVDA qualifications and are members of the BAEDT.
 Do not wait until your donkey loses weight, has difficulty or stops eating, or develops bad breath - dental problems are likely to be severe in these cases.

 Prevention is key to maintaining good oral health